-"Disposition" refers to the act, or the power, to relinquish or transfer an interest in or control over property to another, in whole or in part.
-"Integral partRelates to the operation of the business" refers to property that constituted a part of the composite whole of the trade or business, each part of which gave value to every other part, in a manner which materially contributed to the production of business-apportionable income.
+"Acquisition" refers to the act of obtaining an interest in property.
+"Management" refers to the oversight, direction, or control (directly or by delegation) of the property forthe use or benefit of the trade or business.
+"Disposition" refers to the act, or the power, to relinquish or transfer an interest in or control over property to another, in whole or inpart.
+"Integral part" refers to property that constituted a part of the composite whole of the trade or business, each part of which gave value to every other part, in a mannerwhich materially contributed to the production of business income.

-(A) Under the functional test, business apportionable income need not be derived from transactions or activities that are in the regular course of the taxpayer's own particular trade or business.
-It is sufficient, if the property from which the income is derived is or was an integral, functional, or operative component usedrelated to the operation of in-the taxpayer's trade or business, operations, or otherwise materially contributed to the production of business apportionable income of the trade or business, part of which trade or business is or was conducted within this State.
-Property that has been converted to nonbusiness use no longer related to the operation of the taxpayer's trade or business due to through the passage of a sufficiently lengthy period of time (generally, five years is sufficient) or that has been removed as an operational asset and is instead held by the taxpayer's trade or business functional asset and is not subject to the rule of the preceding sentence.
-Property that was an integral-related to the operation part of the taxpayer's trade or business is not considered converted to investment purposes merely because it is placed for sale.
+(A) Under the functional test, income from the disposition or other utilization of property is apportionable if the property is or was related to the operation of the taxpayer's trade or business.
+This is true even though the transaction or activity from which the income is derived did not occur in the regular course of the taxpayer's trade or business.
+Under the functional test, business income need not be derived from transactions or activities that are in the regular course of the taxpayer's own particular trade or business.
+It is sufficient, if the property fromwhich the income is derived is or was an integral, functional, or operativecomponent used in the taxpayer's trade or business operations, or otherwisematerially contributed to the production of business income of the trade orbusiness, part of which trade or business is or was conducted within this State.
+Property that has been converted to nonbusiness use through the passage of asufficiently lengthy period of time (generally, five years is sufficient) or that hasbeen removed as an operational asset and is instead held by the taxpaver's trade or business exclusively for investment purposes has lost its character as a business asset and is not subject to the rule of the preceding sentence.
+Property that was anintegral part of the trade or business is not considered converted to investmentpurposes merely because it is placed for sale.

-(B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is business apportionable income, if the property is or was used in the taxpayer's trade or business operations.
-(Property that has been converted to nonbusiness usethat is no longer related to the operation of the business (see IV.1.a.(5).4)-((A)) has lost its character as a business asset and is not subject to the rule of the preceding sentence.)
-Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business operations, constitutes business apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired.
+(B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is business apportionable income, if the property is or was used inrelated to the taxpayer's trade or business-operations.
+(Property that has been converted to nonbusiness use (see IV.1.a.(4)(A)) has lost its character as a business asset and is not subject to the rule of the preceding sentence.)
+Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business-operations, constitutes business-apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired.